 In any other ecosystem, a framework gives you a contract.
 You hand it inputs in a defined shape, it does the work inside, you get a defined output.
 Rails takes route definitions and gives you a request lifecycle.
 React takes components and props and gives you a reconciled tree.
 The framework owns the implementation; you own the configuration and composition.

-That's the inverse of how most CSS frameworks work.
+That shape (strict edges, loose middle, full spec) is the inverse of how most CSS frameworks work.
 Tailwind owns the middle (every class is theirs); the edges stay loose (any string can land in a class attribute).
-CSS-in-JS libraries own a template syntax in the middle, with values inside the template still untyped. vanilla-extract types the output but not the input.
+CSS-in-JS libraries own a template syntax in the middle, with values inside the template still untyped.
+Typed CSS-in-JS libraries like vanilla-extract type the output but not the input.
 A framework with strict edges in both directions, and a loose middle, is rare in CSS, but it's how typed systems work everywhere else.

 A working sketch: CSS-Calipers